 Figure 1.
-Duct Installation Overview 1 Make sure there is a minimum clearance of 5 m (16.5 ft) between the probe body and any possible humidifier.
+Duct mounting overview 1 Make sure there is a minimum clearance of 5 m (16.5 ft) between the probe body and any possible humidifier.
 Avoid installing in a location where condensation can fall on the sensor inside the duct.
 2 When installing the transmitter, drill a second hole approximately 30 cm (12 in) from the installation hole, towards the direction of the air flow, and plug it with a removable seal.
 This second hole is intended for later use in reference measurement with another device when calibrating or adjusting the transmitter.
-3 Check that the duct diameter is suitable for the probe body (see Transmitter Dimensions).
+3 Check that the duct diameter is suitable for the probe body (see Transmitter dimensions).
 Ideally, the sensor (probe head) should be installed in the middle of the duct.
 4 Maximum air flow speed: 50 m/s (with sintered filter).
 5 Avoid installing the transmitter in dead legs.
 Supersaturation can occur in areas where there is no air flow.
 6 Do not install the probe in a downward angle.
 Condensation can travel to the sensor along the probe body if the probe points down.
 7 Install the probe in a 90° angle so that the sensor is placed as close to the middle of the duct as possible.